tagarikdi/2021-DEV1-064/README.md

 ## Stack used

-The technologies used is Example is :
+The technologies used in Example are :

 - JDK 11
 - Spring boot